ClusterHQ/powerstrip/README.rst

 Goal of project
 ---------------

-For example, it should be possible to run a powerstrip-enabled Docker Swarm with Flocker and Weave both loaded as extensions.
+It should eventually be possible to run a powerstrip-enabled Docker Swarm with Flocker and Weave both loaded as extensions.

 .. code:: yaml